aerogear/offix/docs/datastore/cli.md

 ```

 The `@model` indicates that `Task` is a data model. `@datasync` indicates that `Task` has `datasync` enabled.
+The scalar `GraphQLObjectID` is the id type. `_id` will be used as the primary key in your local database.

 ## Running the Datastore CLI